ethereum/consensus-specs/specs/networking/p2p-interface.md

 The token of the negotiated protocol ID specifies the type of encoding to be used for the req/resp interaction.
 Two values are possible at this time:

--  `ssz`: the contents are [SSZ-encoded](#ssz-encoding).
+-  `ssz`: The contents are [SSZ-encoded](#ssz-encoding).
 This encoding type MUST be supported by all clients.
--  `ssz_snappy`: the contents are SSZ-encoded and then compressed with [Snappy](https://github.com/google/snappy).
+-  `ssz_snappy`: The contents are SSZ-encoded and then compressed with [Snappy](https://github.com/google/snappy).
 MAY be supported in the interoperability testnet; MUST be supported in mainnet.

 #### SSZ-encoding strategy (with or without Snappy)